Electronics in rock music: 2000s

 Renewed interest in electronic music and nostalgia for the 1980s led to the beginnings of a synthpop revival, with acts including Adult and Fischerspooner.
 In 2003-4 it began to move into the mainstream with Ladytron, the Postal Service, Cut Copy, the Bravery and The Killers all producing records that incorporated vintage synthesizer sounds and styles which contrasted with the dominant sounds of post-grunge and nu-metal.
 In particular the Killers enjoyed considerable airplay and exposure and their debut album Hot Fuss (2004) reached the Billboard Top Ten.
 The Killers, the Bravery and the Stills all left their synthpop sound behind after their debut albums and began to explore classic 1970s rock.

 Some modern practitioners of metal and hardcore punk subgenres such as post-hardcore and metalcore have been influenced by electronic music.
 In addition to typical metal and hardcore characteristics, these groups make use of synthesizers, electronically produced rhythms and beats, and auto-tuned vocals.
 Such groups have been formed in England, the United States, Canada, Brazil, Hong Kong and Czech Republic.
 The trend has been referred to using the terms electronicore, synthcore, and trancecore, among others.
 Some recently formed post-hardcore and metalcore bands utilize characteristics of electronica.
 Sumerian Records notes that "there has been a surplus of 'electronica/hardcore' music as of late".
 Notable bands that demonstrate a fusion of hardcore punk subgenres and electronic dance music include Abandon All Ships, Attack Attack!, Asking Alexandria, All For A Vision, Enter Shikari, I See Stars Breathe Carolina, Ghost Town and Public Relations.
-Horse the Band acted so on a somewhat different way by combining hardcore with bitpop and chiptunes called Nintendocore.
+Horse the Band acted so on a somewhat different way by combining metalcore with chiptune called Nintendocore.